jsuzineau/pascal_o_r_mapping/tools/Generateur/README.md

 - Generateur_Modeles: template editor for Generator for key values produced from other key values, can be modified  in directory Generateur_de_code/01_Listes

 ## Template Subdirectories
+- Generateur_de_code/07_TypeMappings:\
+  text files with mappings in function of the original database field type\
+  value can be used in Generateur_de_code/01_Listes/Membres with key\
+    Membre.Mapped_Type_<TypeMappingFilename.txt>

 - Generateur_de_code/05_ApplicationTemplate:
   - templates at the level of the whole application (for example to generate one menu item for each table)
   - keys are replaced by something build with several table names